raspberrypilearning/3D-scene/en/step_7.md

 Things to consider:
 + Have you given your variables names that match what they are used for?
-+ Have you chosen the best maximum and minumum values for your sliders?
++ Have you chosen the best maximum and minimum values for your sliders?
 + Are your sliders neatly arranged on the Stage?
 + Is it helpful to use the same variable in multiple places?